-Meetup.com is a great way to find local meet up groups in your area who have similar interests to you.
-Find property related ones and focus on building relationships with people and exchanging ideas, rather than pitching your services straight away.
+Meetup.com is a great way to meet people who have similar interests to you.
+Find property related meetups and focus on building relationships with people and exchanging ideas, rather than pitching your services straight away.

-Finding out the contact details of the journalists and editors of local, national and landlord targeted press and reaching out to them with stories could land you some great exposure.
-Once again, research and survey results can often lead to a write up.
+Finding out the contact details of the journalists and editors of local, national and investor targeted press and reaching out to them with stories could land you some great exposure.
+Once again, research and survey results can often lead to a write-up.

 Buy a stack of investing books and offer them to a blogger to give away as a prize on their blog, in exchange for a small write up and link back to your website.

-Part of giving your existing clients great service is to keep everything impeccably organised, pay your landlords the rent on time, and fix any issues with the property or tenants quickly and easily.
-The right property management software can help you keep everything under control, and can even be a USP for your tenants if they can login themselves and check out what’s happening with their properties.
+The right property management software can help you keep everything under control and can create a point of difference for your landlords and tenants if they can log in themselves and check out what’s happening with their properties.